Tell Me When: Music video

 A music video was produced to promote the single, and was shot entirely on location in Prague in the Czech Republic.
 It is directed by British director Andy Morahan.
-In the video, several well-known sites in the city can be seen, as Wenceslas Square, Prague Castle and Wallenstein Garden.
+It uses reverse motion in several scenes.
+In the video, well-known sites in the city can be seen, as Wenceslas Square, Prague Castle and Wallenstein Garden.
+It opens with Catherall and Sulley in the Wallenstein Gardens, where leaves are blowing upwards instead of downwards.
+In some city scenes, Oakey walks in the streets, while other people are walking backwards.
+The band then performs in the main hall of the Wallenstein Palace, surrounded by lit candles and candelabras.
+In the outside scenes, Catherall wears a black dress while Sulley wears a white dress.
+In the indoor scenes, they both wear black dresses with hat and a veil on their faces.